Murder of Kathy Bonney

-On November 21, 1987, 19-year-old Kathy Bonney was killed by her father Tom in Camden County, North Carolina.
+On November 21, 1987, 19-year-old Kathy Carol Bonney was killed by her father Thomas Lee Bonney in Camden County, North Carolina.
 The case gained media attention not only due to the brutal manner in which the killing had been carried out, but also because Tom Bonney pleaded not guilty by reason of insanity on the grounds that he had dissociative identity disorder and that an evil personality state was in control at the time of the killing.
 The book Deadly Whispers by Ted Schwarz and a television movie of the same name are based on the case.

 Background

-Thomas Lee Bonney (born c.
-1943) lived in Chesapeake, Virginia, where he ran an auto salvage yard.
+Thomas Lee "Tom" Bonney lived in Chesapeake, Virginia, where he ran an auto salvage yard.
 According to his defense attorneys, Tom Bonney's childhood had been a troubled one, as he suffered physical abuse at the hands of his father.
-Bonney and his wife Dorothy had six children, the oldest of whom were Kathy Carol (August 6, 1968 – November 21, 1987) and Susan Christine (born 1972).
+Bonney and his wife Dorothy Mae had six children, the oldest of whom were Kathy Carol (August 6, 1968 – November 21, 1987) and Susan Christine (born 1972).

 Susan Bonney described her father as strict and controlling, saying he never allowed his children to date.
-A former business partner of Tom Bonney's described him as having a poor memory and being susceptible to mood swings concerning religious topics.
+A former business partner of Tom Bonney's described him as having a poor memory and susceptibility to mood swings concerning religious topics.
 Near the time of Kathy's death, he had noticed Tom Bonney acting strange.
 According to him, Tom Bonney had a love-hate relationship with his father.